MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/deploy-remote-assist.md

 ### Steps for HoloLens and HoloLens 2

 1. Go to the **Start** menu select **Dynamics 365 Remote Assist** to update or launch the app.
 If you don't find the app installed by default, go to the Microsoft Store and get it there.

 1. Sign into Dynamics 365 Remote Assist with your Microsoft Teams account.
 Your **Contacts** page displays.
-If you're using a free trial, you'll be prompted to start your **Free Trial of Dynamics 365 Remote Assist**.
+If you're using a free trial, a prompt to start your **Free Trial of Dynamics 365 Remote Assist** displays.

 You can now use Dynamics 365 Remote Assist on your HoloLens or HoloLens 2.
 Next, [Learn how to make calls](making-taking-calls-hololens.md).